- Switzerland travel tips: how to save money for train, food, and more

 You can get a train to Lucerne directly and the rest of Switzerland via a change in Spiez, which is convenient.
-However, most people tend to steer away from Interlaken in search for more dramatic landscape for their stay.
+However, most people tend to steer away from Interlaken in search for a more dramatic landscape for their stay.

 If you’re wondering where is the best place to stay, skip straight here.

 I highly recommend picking up a regional map, available at the tourist information center or at your hostel or hotel.
-It shows all the towns, cities, and the hiking trails in between as well as transport options.
+It shows all the towns, cities, and hiking trails in between as well as transport options.

 Things to do in Interlaken